Computer Architecture (Spring 2022)

 Instructor: Dr. Sudeep Pasricha (email@example.com)

 Lectures: Tue/Thu 4pm – 5:15pm, CLARK A202

 Course Description: The objective of the course is to provide students with a solid foundation in modern computer architecture.
 The computing world today is in the middle of a revolution: mobile clients and cloud computing have emerged as the dominant paradigms driving programming and hardware innovation today.
-This course focuses on this dramatic shift, exploring the ways in which software and technology in the “cloud” are accessed by cell phones, tablets, laptops, and other mobile computing devices.
-The major focus is on advanced topics in modern computer architecture, including advanced parallel processor design optimizations, neuromorphic computing, processing-in-memory, emerging memory architectures, silicon photonic chip-scale networks, parallel programming, advanced data and thread level parallelism, and warehouse-scale computing.
+This course focuses on this dramatic shift, exploring the ways in which software and technology in the “cloud” are accessed by smartphones, tablets, laptops, and other mobile computing devices.
+The major focus is on advanced topics in modern computer architecture, including advanced parallel processor design, neuromorphic and AI computing, photonic computing, processing-in-memory, chip-scale networks, parallel programming, advanced data and thread level parallelism, and warehouse-scale computing.

 |Computer Architecture: A Quantitative Approach.
 David A. Patterson and John L. Hennessy, Morgan Kaufmann, Sixth Edition.|